ukwa/wren/README.md

 - Various web archiving components may benefit from having the [CDX index](https://archive.org/web/researcher/cdx_file_format.php) as an independent, scaleable service rather than the usual files.
 - If the CDX server also present an API for updating its index, as well as reading it, it can act as a core, standalone component in a modular architecture.
 - Potential uses include: playback, de-duplication, 'last seen' state during crawls.
 - The [tinycdxserver](https://github.com/nla/tinycdxserver) Dockerfile sets up NLA's read/writable Remote Resource Index server (based on RocksDB) for experimentation.
+See <https://gist.github.com/ato/b2ad8e65b35afe690921> for information on using it.
 - The read-only CDX servers ([pywb](https://github.com/ikreymer/pywb/wiki/CDX-Server-API),[OpenWayback](https://github.com/iipc/openwayback/tree/master/wayback-cdx-server-webapp)), could be unified and extended in this direction.
 - Note that [warcbase](http://warcbase.org/) and [OpenWayback](https://github.com/iipc/openwayback) can be [used together](https://github.com/lintool/warcbase#waybackwarcbase-integration) for very large indexes that are best stored in HBase.